 In compiling this guide I am indebted to many people who have provided information and tours of buildings, and shared their knowledge of the architectural scene in Oxford.
-Particular thanks to: Alan Berman, architect, Berman Guedes Stretton; Philip Opher, prolific author of informative guides to Oxford architecture; John Stevenson, architect and former head of Oxford Brookes School of Architecture; Debbie Dance, Director of the Oxford Preservation Trust, for access to OPT records; James Robinson, Regional Director, for access to RIBA South Region records; and Helen Moss, for invaluable advice on web design and authoring.
+Particular thanks to: Alan Berman, architect, Berman Guedes Stretton; Philip Opher, prolific author of informative guides to Oxford architecture; John Stevenson, architect and former head of Oxford Brookes School of Architecture; Debbie Dance, Director of the Oxford Preservation Trust, for access to OPT records; James Robinson, Regional Director, for access to RIBA South Region records; and Helen Moss, for invaluable advice on contemporary web design and authoring.
 All errors and omissions are the author’s own responsibility, and he would appreciate constructive comments and corrections.

 All text © Tim Brindley; photographs © Tim Brindley, except where indicated.